creatoro/simplestats/README.md

 Configuration
 -------------

+Your first step is to create the tables needed for storing the stats by using the `mysql.sql` file.

-Create a simplestats.php file in your 'config' folder and set the configuration options.
+Create a `simplestats.php` file in your `config` folder and set the configuration options.
-Example configuration:
+Example configuration (default settings):

 	'default' => array( // 'default' is the name of the config 'unique' => 1800, // 1800 seconds is the cookie expiration time for a unique user